Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer/_index.md

 ---
 name: Request Transformer
 publisher: Kong Inc.
-version: 1.3.x
-desc: 'Use regular expressions, variables, and templates to transform requests'
+desc: Use regular expressions, variables, and templates to transform requests
 description: |
   The Request Transformer plugin for Kong allows simple transformation of requests before they reach the upstream server.
 These transformations can be simple substitutions